tradebyte/django-template/README.md

 ## Use the Linter

-We gonna use pylint for linting functionality.
+We use pylint for linting functionality.

 First, install the pre-commit hook which will check your files with the linter before you commit.